Free and Inexpensive Ways to Earn Radiation and Fluoroscopy CME Credits

 There are a number of different ways to obtain CME credits:

 Each state has its own requirements in regards to CME credits.
-The California Department of Public Health sets CE requirements for fluoroscopic radiologists and other healthcare providers who are involved in this type of diagnostic testing.
+Most states accept what ARRT® accepts.
+The State of California Department of Public Health sets CE requirements for fluoroscopic radiologists and other healthcare providers who are involved in this type of diagnostic testing.

 There are a surprising amount of ways to meet CE requirements that won’t wreak havoc on your budget.
 You may find some free CME courses offered by hospitals throughout California and around the country.
-Some of them are online classes that can be taken from anywhere.
+There are online courses that can be taken from anywhere.

 Earn CME Radiation Credits from ScrubsCE

 Another inexpensive way to earn credits and satisfy California CME requirements is to take ScrubsCE Courses.
-We offer high-quality, low-cost, online classes, which are ASRT®/AHRA®-approved for ARRT® Category A & A+ Credit Hours.
+We offer high-quality, low-cost, e-courses, which are ASRT®/AHRA®-approved for ARRT® Category A Credit Hours.

 X-Ray Continuing Education Courses (radiologic technologists & imaging professionals)